 Start by selecting your target geography and then choose the green aware segment to get an instant count of the number of prospects available.

 Target and Segment the Green Consumer Market

 With the consumer population progressively growing in "green" activity and environmental awareness, marketers need a new set of methods and values for developing green consumer loyalty and optimizing green marketing efforts.
-GreenAwareSM on INSOURCESM is a first-of-its-kind consumer segmentation approach that defines four distinct segments of green consumers by consumer beliefs, media habits, attitudes, buying patterns and lifestyles.
+GreenAwareSM is a first-of-its-kind consumer segmentation approach that defines four distinct segments of green consumers by consumer beliefs, media habits, attitudes, buying patterns and lifestyles.
 It allows you to identify the green consumer based on the degree of green activity and – one by one – convert green consumers into profitable customers.
 GreenAware helps you understand these critical connections by presenting you with a comprehensive view of green consumers: